sdondley/ClimateChangeChat/setting_up_lsp_nvim-lspconfig_and_perl_in_neovim.md

                 * You don't have to type in the full name of the identifier, just choose it from the menu
                 * Choosing from menu might often be a little slower for shorter names, but:
                     * Prevents spelling mistakes, which might end up costing time
-                    * muscle memory will eventually kick in and reduct this downside dramatically
+                    * muscle memory will eventually kick in and reduce this downside dramatically
         * Documentation lookup
             * Forgot what arguments a function takes?
             * Forgot what a function does?